svakam/covid-19-location/README.md

 03/26/2020
 - Refactored country dropdown methods to filter out redundant countries from data
-- Refactored "/" getmapping route functions out to appropriate clas
+- Refactored "/" getmapping route functions out to appropriate class

 ## Data Flow
 Search bar entry that ideally contains the state or province, but also country, will be used to query